 The Council is responsible for the Parish budget, management of the Clunch Pit maintenance of the fabric of Village Hall (both come under the ownership of the PC) and village amenities such as the children’s playground, village signs, notice board and benches as well as any environmental issues including health and safety the village.

 It is also the interface between parishioners and the District and County Councils; liaison with South Cambridgeshire District Council (SCDC) in relation to planning applications, street signs, council housing, environment, rubbish collection and the new Local Plan for South Cambridgeshire; and Cambridgeshire County Council (CCC) in respect of education, street lighting, drainage, highways, speed limits, footpaths, bus services and strategic planning.

 Your Councillors are always ready to help if you have any questions or matters of concern about your local area or local services.

 - Neighbourhood Police Forums

 - Working with neighbouring parishes

-Parish Council Meetings are held in the village Hall at 7.30 pm on the third or fourth Tuesday of every month (except August and December).
+Parish Council Meetings are held in the village Hall at 7.30 pm generally on a Tuesday of every month (except August and December).
 Members of the public are welcome to attend meetings and are invited to speak on issues that concern them during an Open forum session at the start of each of each meeting.